Montessori Method

 Guiding the child to normalization and development appropriate to each Plane of Development.

-Principle 6: Montessori schools develop curriculum guidelines which conform to the vision of child development and the educative goals outlined by Maria Montessori.
+Principle 6: Montessori schools develop curriculum guidelines which conform to the vision of child development and the educative goals outlined by Maria Montessori

 Curriculum & Activities